-The Company and its subsidiaries are subject to U.S. federal income tax rate of 35% as well as income tax in multiple state and foreign jurisdictions.
-With few exceptions, the Company is no longer subject to U.S. federal income tax examinations for 2010 and before, state and local income tax examinations for 2010 and before and foreign income tax examinations for 2011 and before.
+The Company and its subsidiaries are subject to U.S. federal income tax as well as income tax in multiple states and foreign jurisdictions.
+With few exceptions, the Company is no longer subject to U.S. federal income tax examinations for 2010 and before, state and local income tax examinations for 2011 and before and foreign income tax examinations for 2012 and before.
 However, to the extent allowed by law, the tax authorities may have the right to examine prior periods where net operating losses were generated and carried forward, and make adjustments up to the amount of the net operating loss carry forward amount.